k4m4/terminals-are-sexy/readme.md

 * [Fisher](https://github.com/jorgebucaran/fisher) - A package manager for the fish shell.
 * [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fishshell Framework.

+You can check the [awesome-fish](https://github.com/jorgebucaran/awesome-fish) repository for more  info.

 **[⬆ back to top](#table-of-contents)**